-SamCERA's Fixed Income portfolio outperformed the Lehman Aggregate Index by 70 basis points for the fiscal year.
-Aberdeen Asset Management's Core Bond continues to provide alpha to the SamCERA portfolio, and Western Core Plus Bond posted returns 114 basis points over the benchmark for the fiscal year.
-Fidelity Enhanced Index Fixed Income, a new hire for SamCERA, has exceeded benchmark returns since inception in January 2006.
+SamCERA's Fixed Income portfolio outperformed the Lehman Aggregate Index by 20 basis points for the fiscal year.
+Aberdeen Asset Management's Core Bond continues to provide alpha to the SamCERA portfolio, and Western Core Plus Bond posted returns 15 basis points over the benchmark for the fiscal year.
+Fidelity Enhanced Index Fixed Income, SamCERA's newest fixed income manager, lagged the benchmark by 7 basis points in fiscal 2007.

-For the year ended June 2006, NCREIF posted an 18.67% return while SamCERA's real estate manager INVESCO posted an even stronger return of 24.08%.
+For the year ended June 2007, NCREIF posted a 17.24% return while SamCERA's real estate manager INVESCO posted a return of 14.36%.
 INVESCO's open-ended Core Real Estate Fund has been a successful investment since the Plan became a founding member of the fund.